-Manuel Antonio Costa Rica, with a Toddler and a Baby
+Manuel Antonio Costa Rica, with Kids

 Costa Rica is known for a lot of wonderful things, but one thing that struck a chord with me most, is it’s people’s love for babies.
-My husband and I traveled to Manuel Antonio Costa Rica with my 9 month old daughter and just turned-2 year old son.
-You don’t have to be traveling with young children to really love Manuel Antonio, or any town in Costa Rica for that matter.
+My husband and I traveled to Manuel Antonio Costa Rica with my 9-month-old daughter and just turned-2 year old son.
+You don’t have to be traveling with young kids to really love Manuel Antonio, or any town in Costa Rica for that matter.
 But the fact that it is so baby-friendly just made our family vacation all the more wonderful for us.
 Below is a recap of where we stayed and some fun things we did with our little ones during our trip.
 If you’re looking for a good place to travel with kids, especially babies, Manuel Antonio Costa Rica is one of our favorites.

 This post contains affiliate links for your convenience (which means, if you make a purchase after clicking a link, I will earn a small commission.
 This helps keep my blog up and running but it won’t cost you a penny more!
 Thank you for your support!
 In no way does this persuade my decision to promote these products.
 I do not promote anything I do not stand behind.)
 Click here for my full disclosure statement

 How to get to Manuel Antonio Costa Rica

 From the time you land and step foot in the airport, you immediately experience the culture’s baby fever.
 Airline employees at SJO were ogling over Emily, and offered to handle any luggage we were struggling with.
 We often look like we’re struggling.
 We were immediately pulled from the customs line (it looked like an hour wait at least) and put into the “family” line.
 This line only had 1 other family in it.
 I had read about Costa Rica’s “family customs line” before our trip.
 If you have ever stood in a long customs line with a baby, then you know what a big deal this is.
 Once through customs, we rented a car through Avis, along with the kid’s car seats.